 Tuesday, July 11, 2023

-The central image of the card is dominated by a woman standing firmly on both feet, bending at the waist, and looking upwards in an expression of supplication or perhaps of praise.
-She wears a long, black wig, a skirt wrapped around her ribs, and is bare breasted.
+The central image of the card is dominated by a woman standing firmly on both feet, bending at the waist, and looking upwards in an expression of supplication or praise.
+She wears a long, black wig, a skirt wrapped around her ribs, and is bare-breasted.
 Her posture exudes a sense of reverence for and trust in the divine.
+Her arms are extended, one palm held above her upturned face and the other facing an altar that lies beyond our view.

-Incense played an important role in ancient religions because it could cover the various smells that were the inevitable result of animal sacrifice.
-It's fragrance purified and sanctified the air.
-Even today, incense is used to express devotion, as well as for inspiration; its pleasant fragrance adds an air of sanctity to a space.
-Substances like eucalyptus are still used to alleviate respiratory congestion.
-Not only was incense valued for stimulating religious devotion but also providing sensual delight.
+Burning incense is an essential part of the central image of this card.
+Egyptian fleets set sail from the Gulf of Aqaba to obtain incense and other exotic goods from distant places such as the Kingdom of Punt, present-day Eritrea, called, in the Bible, Put or Havilah.
+Incense played an essential role in ancient religions because it could mask the various unpleasant smells that were the inevitable result of animal sacrifice.
+Its fragrance purified and sanctified the air.
+Even today, incense is used to express devotion and to gain inspiration; its pleasant fragrance adds an air of sanctity to a space.

-In the upright position, this card symbolizes purification, ritual, the harmonious blending of sensory pleasure with religious devotion, idyllic surroundings, romance, and dreaminess.
+In the upright position, Kaplan explains that this card symbolizes purification, ritual, the harmonious blending of sensory pleasure with religious devotion, idyllic surroundings, romance, and dreaminess.
+However, in the reversed position, we should consider Kaplan's list of meanings: a clash between spiritual and worldly values, cherishing unattainable ideals, and neglecting physical well-being.

 2 comments: